-Author and Share Power BI Reports on Real-Time Aha Data
+Try them now for free →Create Power BI Reports on Real-Time Aha Data

-Use the CData ODBC Driver for Aha to visualize Aha data in Power BI Desktop and then upload to the Power BI service.
+Use the CData ODBC Driver for Aha to visualize Aha data in Power BI Desktop.

-With built-in support for ODBC on Microsoft Windows, CData ODBC Drivers provide self-service integration with self-service analytics tools such as Microsoft Power BI.
+With built-in support for ODBC on Microsoft Windows, the CData ODBC Drivers provide self-service integration with self-service analytics tools such as Microsoft Power BI.
 The CData ODBC Driver for Aha links your Power BI reports to operational Aha data.
 You can monitor Aha data through dashboards and ensure that your analysis reflects Aha data in real time by scheduling refreshes or refreshing on demand.
 This article details how to use the ODBC driver to create real-time visualizations of Aha data in Microsoft Power BI Desktop and then upload to Power BI.

 The CData ODBC Drivers offer unmatched performance for interacting with live Aha data in Power BI due to optimized data processing built into the driver.
 When you issue complex SQL queries from Power BI to Aha, the driver pushes supported SQL operations, like filters and aggregations, directly to Aha and utilizes the embedded SQL Engine to process unsupported operations (often SQL functions and JOIN operations) client-side.
 With built-in dynamic metadata querying, you can visualize and analyze Aha data using native Power BI data types.